 Demeter’s quest

-impressions of Huda Al Sarari
+impression of Huda Al Sarari

 The Goddess Demeter searched endlessly for her daughter, Persephone, abducted and taken into the underworld by Hades.